 If making in small individual containers, I like to use a 1/4 cup measure and place pudding in the bottom of the bowl or cup first, then layer sliced bananas and a layer of cookies.
 Repeat and end with a little pudding mixture on top.
 Cover and let chill for 4-8 hours.

-When ready to serve, slice a few bananas and place a cookie on top of each serving if making individual portions.
+When ready to serve, slice a few bananas and place a Nilla Wafer or crushed wafers on top of each serving if making individual portions.
 If making in a bowl, arrange in three layers and end with either wafers or pudding on top.

 - Purchase regular pudding, whipping cream, sweetened condensed milk, and cookies.
 The success of the dessert depends on it.
 No low fat or low sugar ingredients/versions of the listed ingredients.

-- If you are topping the dessert with fresh bananas, wait to top the banana pudding with any fresh bananas until just before serving!
+- If you are topping the dessert with fresh bananas, wait to top the pudding with bananas until just before serving!

 - If you are making this for a party, and would like to make individual servings, the recipe yields about 10 heaping 1 cup servings (quite a large serving), or about 18-20 1/2 cup servings.
 I suggest the smaller version for most occasions.